| How to Build a Light Steel Structure Part 1

 Foundation Wall: The structural element of a foundation

 that transmits the load of a structure to the earth; includes basement, stem, and crawlspace walls.
+Grade: The finished ground level adjoining the building at all exterior walls.
+Ground Snow Load:

 Measured load on the ground due to snow accumulation